hadley/adv-r/Introduction.md

 # Introduction

 This book has grown out of over 10 years of programming in R, and constantly struggling to understand the best way of doing things.
 I would particularly like to thank the tireless contributors to R-help.
-There are too many that have helped me over the years to list individually, but I'd particularly like to thank Luke Tierney and Brian Ripley for correcting countless of my misunderstandings and helping me to deeply understand R.
+There are too many that have helped me over the years to list individually, but I'd particularly like to thank Luke Tierney, John Chambers, and Brian Ripley for correcting countless of my misunderstandings and helping me to deeply understand R.

 R is still a relatively young language, and the resources to help you understand it are still maturing.
 In my personal journey to understand R, I've found it particularly helpful to refer to resources that describe how other programming languages work.
 I found the following two books particularly helpful: